Quick links (Reference to most common page sections)

 3. Creating the Sub containers

 This section explains how to create a sub-container, which houses the actual pycrust template project.
 Currently, there is only one sub-container, but additional template versions may be introduced in other sub-containers in the future.
-Before proceeding, ensure that you have already created the Base Container as described in Section 2, and verify that it is functioning correctly.
+Before proceeding, ensure that you have already created the Base Container as described in the previous section and verify that it is functioning correctly.

 In the Sub-Containers folder, each sub-container is stored in its own separate folder.
 Sub-containers typically include specific project templates, such as Visual Studio Code settings, build tasks, and any required build tools or libraries.
 This particular image is designed for Python, Rust, and C/C++ development, so the focus will be on these languages, their tools, and frameworks.
 The resulting application will be displayed in a window on the Windows host.